-And unfortunately, we don’t feel that your accomplishments will be of any inspiration.”
+Unfortunately, we don’t feel that your accomplishments can be of any inspiration.”

-This was the response I had received from a program when I first set out to impact students.
+This was a response I had received from a program once I first set out to impact students.

 My objective was simple (maybe “too simple”):